Consistent Conjectures in Dynamic Matching Markets: A solution concept given conjectures

-\autoref{definition:sol-given-c} is in the spirit of the static notion of stability:\footnote{\autoref{definition:sol-given-c} is also similar to that of dynamic stability in \cite{doval2022dynamically}, except that the conjectures in dynamic stability are recursively defined using the solution concept.
-In other words, \autoref{definition:sol-given-c} nests that of dynamic stability by allowing for arbitrary conjectures.} \conjectures-solutions are defined by the absence of pairwise blocks and the requirement that each agent is matched to a partner that is preferred to remaining unmatched.
-In contrast to the static notion of stability, the value of remaining unmatched is determined by the conjectures.
+\autoref{definition:sol-given-c} is in the spirit of the static notion of stability: \conjectures-solutions are defined by the absence of pairwise blocks and the requirement that each agent is matched to a partner that is preferred to remaining unmatched.\footnote{\autoref{definition:sol-given-c} is also similar to that of dynamic stability in \cite{doval2022dynamically}, except the conjectures in dynamic stability are recursively defined using the solution concept.
+In other words, \autoref{definition:sol-given-c} nests that of dynamic stability by allowing for arbitrary conjectures.} In contrast to the static notion of stability, the value of remaining unmatched is determined by the conjectures.
 Indeed, when $\terminal=1$, the correspondence $\sol_1^\conjectures$ reduces to the set of stable matchings (\autoref{definition:galeshapley}).
-To see this, consider a length-1 economy, $\economyr^1=(\arrivala_1,\arrivalb_1)$, a matching \matching\ for $\economyr^1$, and an agent $\agent\in\arrivala_1\cup\arrivalb_1$.
-Because all matchings $\matchingb\in\conjecture_1(\matching^0,\agent)$ are such that $\matchingb_1(\agent)=\agent$, then parts \ref{itm:ira} and \ref{itm:irb} of \autoref{definition:sol-given-c} simply state that \agent\ prefers \matching\ to remaining single.
+To illustrate, consider a length-1 economy, $\economyr^1=(\arrivala_1,\arrivalb_1)$, a matching \matching\ for $\economyr^1$, and an agent $\agent\in\arrivala_1\cup\arrivalb_1$.
+Because all matchings $\matchingb\in\conjecture_1(\emptyset,\agent)$ are such that $\matchingb_1(\agent)=\agent$, parts \ref{itm:ira} and \ref{itm:irb} of \autoref{definition:sol-given-c} simply state that \agent\ prefers \matching\ to remaining single.
 That is, \matching\ is individually rational.
-Furthermore, part \ref{itm:ps} implies that \matching\ has no pairwise blocks.
+Furthermore, part \ref{itm:ps} implies \matching\ has no pairwise blocks.
 Thus, when $\terminal=1$, \autoref{definition:sol-given-c} reduces to \autoref{definition:galeshapley} for any family of conjectures.
 We record this observation for future reference: \begin{observation} For all economies of length $1$, $\economyr^1$, and for all conjectures, \conjectures, the set of \conjectures-solutions for $\economyr^1$ corresponds to the set of stable matchings for $\economyr^1$.
-That is, for all $\economyr^1$ and all $\conjectures$, $\sol_1^\conjectures(\economyr^1)=\stable(\economyr^1)$. \end{observation} Among other things, \autoref{observation:stability} implies that \conjectures-solutions are always nonempty for economies of length $1$.
+That is, for all $\economyr^1$ and all $\conjectures$, $\sol_1^\conjectures(\economyr^1)=\stable(\economyr^1)$. \end{observation} Among other things, \autoref{observation:stability} implies \conjectures-solutions are always nonempty for economies of length $1$.
 We use this property repeatedly in our proofs.